 The multicat vessel used to deploy the mooring spread was fitted with survey equipment for accurate plotting, recording and positioning of the anchors.
 The multicat was then loaded with the anchors, buoys, the short mooring pennants and marker buoys.
 Each section of mooring spread was taken out and deployed using the anchor handling winch and roller of the multicat.
 The anchor was rendered out to the required position on the seabed followed by the ground chain clump weight and riser wire, the main buoy was deployed followed by small mooring pennant and marker buoy and lastly a suitable messenger line to facilitate pick up of the marker buoy.
 This process was repeated for each of the three mooring sections.
 Once the anchors and sections of mooring were deployed the anchors were allowed to “soak” for at least 24 hours.
 On completion of the soaking period a tug was deployed and preceded to pick up each buoy and secured the short mooring pennant to its tow wire and then a suitable sustained pull will be applied to ensure that each of the anchors was fully bedded in.

-After the Penguin had been attached and secured at its moorings and its roll plates deployed, the electrical connection was undertaken.
+Electrical Connection: After the Penguin had been attached and secured at its moorings and its roll plates deployed, the electrical connection was undertaken.
 An ROV with a manipulator was deployed and attached a pick up line from the EMEC cable connector to a pick up buoy on the surface.
-The cable from the Penguin has a diameter of 51mm and is 200 metres long.
+The cable from the Penguin has a diameter of 51 mm and is 200 metres long.

-The project has an installed capacity of less than 1 MW; therefore no Section 36 Consent was required.
+The project has an installed capacity of less or equal to 1 MW; therefore no Section 36 Consent was required.
 In addition, EMEC test site deployments require no terrestrial planning applications.
 No Licence to Disturb European Protected Species or Basking Shark was required for this project, therefore only a Marine Licence was necessary.

 The following potential impacts were considered during the environmental assessment: